Azer0s/quacktors/README.md

 ### GenServers

-quacktors supports Elixir style GenServers!
-And it even gets better: quacktors can even filter GenServer functions by operation and message type by parsing the methods name via reflection.
+As part of the default component set, quacktors supports Elixir style GenServers.
+The handlers for these are configured via the method names via reflection.
+So a GenServer with a `Call` handler for a `PrintRequest` would look like so:

 ```go
 type PrintRequest struct {